 Opportunity cost of speed.
 This is the biggest hidden cost and the hardest to quantify.
 A 12-week research timeline means 12 weeks where your product team is either waiting (wasted capacity) or proceeding without data (increased risk).
 For seasonal products in food and beverage, a missed launch window can mean 12 months of delay and six figures in lost revenue.

 Data quality issues.
 Panel fatigue, professional respondents, and satisficing behaviour are well-documented problems in online research.
-Studies estimate that 10-30% of online panel responses are low quality, which means your effective cost per usable interview is higher than the headline number suggests.
+Studies from Journal of Consumer Research estimate that 10–30% of online panel responses are low quality, which means your effective cost per usable interview is higher than the headline number suggests.

 How Geography Affects Market Research Cost Per Interview